Quill feather

 Remember, your brand is more than your logo, it’s the heart of your business.
 Ensure your messaging reflects your mission and what sets you apart from the competition.

-Sturgeon Spirits is the newest craft distillery in Oshkosh, Wisconsin.
-It’s been decades since Oshkosh had a distillery to call its own and in 2022, a local college professor with passion for distilling chose a location and decided to bring his talents to the public.
-Following research and strategic planning, a brand identity was established by combining positioning, voice and visuals to be authentically unique.
+It’s been decades since Oshkosh, Wisconsin, had a distillery to call its own.
+In 2022, a local college professor with passion for distilling chose a location and decided to bring his talents to the public.
+Following research and strategic planning, Quill established a brand identity by combining positioning, voice, and visuals to be authentically unique.

 A midwest hydroponic farming technology startup chose Quill Creative Studio to reinvent their brand to better serve their community.
 Rebranding an organization that has established brand equity is always a delicate task.
 Our brand positioning challenge was to evolve their established brand and create a new creative foundation for current and future touchpoints and initiatives.